hikoworks/hikolang/doc/language/file_organization.md

 ## File Structure
 The file structure of a project or package is completely arbitrary.
-Each .hic file in the directory hierarchy is read by the compiler to determine its module name and what modules it imports.
+Each .hkm file in the directory hierarchy is read by the compiler to determine its module name and what modules it imports.

 Directories and files that have a dot `.` prefix are ignored by the compiler.
-The compiler uses this to place downloaded packages in a `.hic/packages` directory.
+The compiler uses this to place downloaded packages in a `.hkm/packages` directory.

-## A .hic source file
+## A .hkm source file
-A .hic file is a source file that contains code that implements a module or application.
+A .hkm file is a source file that contains code that implements a module or application.

-The first statement in a .hic file is either a `module` or `application` statement.
+The first statement in a .hkm file is either a `module` or `application` statement.
 This is followed by zero or more `import` statements.
 This forms the prologue of the file.
 Any other statements in the file terminates the prologue and starts the body of the file.

-The compiler will read the prologue of each .hic file in the directory hierarchy for each package listed in the search path.
+The compiler will read the prologue of each .hkm file in the directory hierarchy for each package listed in the search path.
 From this it will determine which files need to be compiled and in which order.